msteenhagen/indoxicate/content/posts/taking-the-long-view.md

 But I want to set these points of criticism aside.
 I think that even before making such observations about the programme's assumptions, and before we start a discussion about the programme's merits (or lack thereof), we should object to the name MacAskill and others have appropriated for this view: _longtermism_.

-That name implies that this is _the_ programme that cares about the future, _the_ programme that is willing to take the long view of things.
+That name implies that this is _the_ programme that puts the future first, _the_ programme that is willing to take the long view of things.

 Names are superficial, but they matter.
 Even though they're not in themselves truth-evaluable theses, names often bring covert presuppositions to a discussion.
 Often it is wise to look cautiously at the dialectical work a name does before we accept its use, and to [block](https://www.abc.net.au/religion/how-to-undo-things-with-words-blocking-as-counter-evil-speech/10985924) use of the name if this dialectical work is illegitimately undermining what we want to say or do, e.g. undermining our own views even before discussion has begun.
 And I propose that blocking is exactly what we should do in this case.
 We should refuse the name MacAskill and his sympathisers have appropriated.
 It's ill-suited and misleading.